maga-net/react-query-builder/README.md

 ### 1. Prerequisites

 -   Python 3.8+
--   An RPC URL for a source EVM-compatible chain (e.g., from Infura or Alchemy for Sepolia testnet).
+-   An RPC URL for an EVM-compatible source chain (e.g., from Infura or Alchemy for Sepolia testnet).
--   A private key for the account that will act as the validator. **Do not use a key with real funds for this simulation.**
+-   A private key for the account that will act as the validator. **Use a burner account with no real funds.**

 ### 2. Installation